Skip to main content

 Protecting Your Interest in an Estate

 Probate proceedings can involve decisions that directly affect your finances or property rights.
-If you have a stake in the outcome, Arizona law gives you a way to stay informed: filing a demand for notice.
+If you have a stake in the outcome, the law gives you a way to stay informed: filing a demand for notice.

 Any person desiring notice of any order or filing pertaining to a decedent's estate in which he has a financial or property interest may file a demand for notice with the court at any time after the death of the decedent stating the name of the decedent, the nature of his interest in the estate and the demandant's address or that of his attorney.